-Sothoryos, also written as Sothoros, is located south of Essos, on the far side of the Summer Sea.
-It is a large continent consisting of deserts and jungles.
+Sothoryos, also written as Sothoros, is south of Essos, on the far side of the Summer Sea.
+It is a large continent consisting of deserts and jungles and mountains.
 It is said to be a haven for plagues and dangerous animals, and has not been explored much beyond the northern coastal regions.
 Off the coast of northwestern Sothoryos are the Basilisk Isles, and to the west is Naath.

-Ulthos is a large landmass located to the southeast of Essos, across the Saffron Straits from the Shadow Lands.
-It may or may not be a continent, and its size is still unknown, as it is located on the edge of the known world.
+Ulthos is a large landmass to the southeast of Essos, across the Saffron Straits from the Shadow Lands.
+It may or may not be a continent, and its size is still unknown, as it is on the edge of the known world.

-The largest island in the known world is Great Moraq, located between the Summer Sea and the Jade Sea to the south of Qarth.
+The largest island in the known world is Great Moraq, between the Summer Sea and the Jade Sea to the south of Qarth.
 The second largest appears to be Ib in the Shivering Sea north of the Kingdoms of the Ifeqevron, followed by the largest of the Summer Isles, Jhala.
 See also various other islands.

 The largest seas appear to be the Shivering Sea, north of Essos, and the Sunset Sea, west of Westeros.
 The Summer Sea and Jade Sea lie between Essos and Sothoryos, and the narrow sea separates Westeros from Essos.

 Lord Gylbert Farwynd of the Lonely Light, the westernmost of the Iron Islands, speaks of lands farther to the west, across the Sunset Sea.
 According to him, this land has no winter and no death.
 These claims are not treated seriously.